-- The applicant is present to receive restorative social services - The applicant is present to cooperate with law enforcement - The applicant is present to receive protection from the U.S. legal system (for instance, if a client has an order of protection) - The applicant is present because the trauma continues to have severe adverse consequences on her daily life - The applicant is present because she does not have the means to leave the United States e.
+- The applicant is present to receive restorative social services, mental health services, and medical services - The applicant is present to cooperate with law enforcement - The applicant is present to receive protection from the U.S. legal system (for instance, if a applicant has an order of protection against their trafficker) - The applicant is present because the trauma continues to have severe adverse consequences on her daily life - The applicant is present because she does not have the means to leave the United States e.
 Element #3: Compliance with Reasonable Requests for Assistance from Law Enforcement